-You will notice right away how easy it is to work the first row and after a few rows, you will appreciate another benefit of casting on with two needles – the cast on edge is more relaxed than the edge formed when we cast on stitches with one needle.
+You will notice right away how easy it is to work the first row.
+After a few rows, you will appreciate another benefit of casting on with two needles – the cast on edge is more relaxed than the edge formed when we cast on stitches with one needle.

 If you want to learn all ins and outs of the Eastern (Russian) knitting style, consider taking the course “Eastern Knitting Simplified”.